amoghadishesha/Custom-GPT2/README.md

 ## General comments:
 This is edited from [mymusise/gpt2-quickly](https://github.com/mymusise/gpt2-quickly#main-file) .
-The main changes include a BPE tokenizer instea dof the sentence-piece (works better for English on GPT2) and a custom tokenizer wrapper
+The main changes include a BPE tokenizer instead of the sentence-piece (works better for English on GPT2) and a custom tokenizer wrapper
 Additionally, the data preprocessing and storage are heavily edited for simplicty and to match english language finally, the code includes a simple to use terminal interface along with an option to use a model I trained for 100 epochs